Appearance

 Local auto-appear, specified

-You can also add a JSON object to the slide’s data-autoappear, with specific elements, their animations class(es) as a string or an object with animations class(es), optional speed and optional delay.
+You can also add JSON to the slide’s data-autoappear, with elements, their animations class(es) as a string or an object with animations class(es), optional speed and optional delay.

 <h3>Local auto-appear, specified</h3>